-Cooked-Curd Cheeses is a cheese-making term.
+Cooked-curd cheeses is a cheese-making term.
 It refers to milk curds that have been heated during the cheese making process to a temperature between 48 and 56 C (118 to 132 F.)

 After milk has been coagulated to separate into curds and whey, the whey is drained away, and the curd is cut to help more whey escape from it.

-Owing to the heating, the types of bacteria used for cooked-curd cheeses tend to be in the Lactobacilli or Streptococci family, as they survive the heating well.
+Owing to the heating, the types of bacteria used for cooked-curd cheeses tend to be in the Lactobacilli or Streptococci family, as they can survive the heating well.

 See also: Semi-Cooked Curd Cheeses